getting ready for coaching

 The scene is set and we can proceed to the first session.

-If you represent an organisation then the process tend to be rather more formal and I suggest you download and read this document: Contact to Contract to Coaching.
+If you represent an organisation then the process tends to be rather more formal and I suggest you download and read this document: Contact to Contract to Coaching.

 al ritchie biog